SourabhG16/MachineLearningBasics/BasicPreprocessing/Iris/ReadMe.txt

-This repository includes ipynb file of basic self-explnatory EDA on the Iris dataset.
+This repository includes ipynb file of basic self-explanatory EDA on the Iris dataset.